phausamann/sklearn-xarray/README.md

 ## Overview

-sklearn-xarray combines the metadata-managing power of xarray with the machine learning and model selection tools of scikit-learn.
-The package contains wrappers that allow the user to apply scikit-learn estimators to xarray types while keeping the metadata mostly intact.
+**sklearn-xarray** is an open-source python package that combines the n-dimensional labeled arrays of xarray with the machine learning and model selection tools of scikit-learn.
+The package contains wrappers that allow the user to apply scikit-learn estimators to xarray types without losing their labels.

 ## Features